alco/gostart/README.md

 <a name="faq17"/>

-### 17. Where can I find more informantion about learning Go?
+### 17. Where can I find more information about learning Go?

 http://golang.org/doc/